 Digital Terrain Model (DTM): a topographic model of the "bare earth."
 A DTM is a DSM that has had vegetation, buildings, and other cultural features digitally removed, leaving just the underlying terrain.
 This is achieved using Intermap's proprietary software tools that create terrain elevations based on measurements of the ground contained in the original radar data.
 A DTM provides a geometrically correct reference frame over which other data layers, such as aerial photography and other types of images, can be draped.
 The DTM, coupled with surface analysis tools, supports applications such as the development of accurate topographic maps.
 The DTM is also a valuable component in analysis involving various terrain characteristics such as profile, cross-section, line-of-sight, aspect, and slope.
-Examples of DTM-related applications include flood modeling, agricultural land analysis, recreational GPS applications, Internet mapping, and automotive applications.
+Examples of DTM-related applications include flood modeling, agricultural land analysis, recreational GPS applications, Internet mapping, optical image orthorectification and automotive applications.

-Orthorectified Radar Image (ORI): a grayscale image of the earth's surface that looks similar to a black-and-white photograph.
-The ORI is derived from the intensity of the radar wave that is rebounded from the earth's surface back to the IFSAR radar system.
-The radar image is then processed using the DSM to remove the distortions that are inherent with any image collection process.
+Multi-Frequency Orthorectified Radar Imagery (ORI): The system produces 5 image layers: four P-band polarimetric images which provide information on infrastructure, including infrastructure under vegetative cover and one X-band image.
+The X-band image is a grayscale image of the earth's surface that looks similar to a black-and-white photograph.
+The ORI are derived from the intensity of the radar wave that is rebounded from the earth's surface back to the IFSAR radar system.
+The radar imagery is then processed using the DSM to remove the distortions that are inherent with any image collection process.
 This rectification process results in each pixel in the image being located in its correct geometric position.
 The ORI is typically used as the basis for extracting terrain features such as roads, trees, and buildings and for other mapping applications such as topographic line maps.